 Environmental Requirements.

 Hazardous Materials Generally and Tenant Obligations.
-Except for Hazardous Materials used in connection with Tenant’s normal business operations as permitted under this Lease, including any packaged merchandise to be sold, handled, and/or held for shipment, maintenance of Tenant’s trucks and machinery, fuel (including liquid hydrogen or other alternative fuels) or batteries for any trucks, generators, other machinery, or Energy and Communications Related Improvements (all of which will be handled by Tenant in compliance with all Environmental Requirements), Tenant will not permit any Hazardous Material upon the Building or Land, or transport, store, use, generate, manufacture, or release any Hazardous Material in or about the Building or Land without Landlord’s prior consent.
+Except for Hazardous Materials used in connection with Tenant’s normal business operations as permitted by Environmental Requirements, including any packaged merchandise to be sold, handled, and/or held for shipment, maintenance of Tenant’s trucks and machinery, fuel (including liquid hydrogen or other alternative fuels) or batteries for any trucks, generators, other machinery, or Energy and Communications Related Improvements (all of which will be handled by Tenant in compliance with all Environmental Requirements, local Zoning, Building Codes and Restrictive Covenants), Tenant will not permit any Hazardous Material upon the Building or Land, or transport, store, use, generate, manufacture, or release any Hazardous Material in or about the Building or Land.
 Tenant, at its sole cost, to the extent required by Environmental Requirements, will investigate, remove, monitor, mitigate, and remediate Hazardous Materials released into or on the Building or Land by any Tenant Parties.
 Landlord will provide Cooperation Efforts to obtain or comply with any licenses, permits, or other governmental permissions required in connection with Tenant’s use of Hazardous Material in compliance with this Section.
 “Environmental Requirements” means all Legal Requirements relating to the protection of human health and the environment or exposure to hazardous substances or hazardous materials, including the Comprehensive Environmental Response, Compensation and Liability Act; the Resource Conservation and Recovery Act; the Occupational Safety and Health Act; all state and local counterparts thereto; and any regulations, policies, permits, or approvals promulgated or issued thereunder.
 “Hazardous Materials” means any substance, material, waste, pollutant, or contaminant listed or defined as hazardous or toxic under any Environmental Requirements.

 Landlord Representations.
-Landlord represents and warrants that [insert reference to Landlord’s/Developer’s Phase I or remove the following qualifying language: except for information contained in the ______________ report dated ___________, and prepared by _______________ (the “Phase I”) {IF APPLICABLE: and the following additional reports: ____________ (collectively, the “Additional Reports”)}], to Landlord’s actual knowledge, (i) the Building and the Land are free from Hazardous Materials and mold and there are no environmental conditions affecting the Building or the Land in violation of Environmental Requirements; (ii) there is no asbestos, asbestos-containing materials, presumed asbestos-containing materials, PCBs, or PCB-containing materials or equipment in, at, on or under the Building or the Land; (iii) there are no environmental reports or studies related to the Building or the Land other than the Phase I [and recite any Additional Reports]; (iv) there are no past, present, or threatened releases, disposals, discharges, dispersals, or emissions of Hazardous Materials at, in, on, under or emanating to or from the Building or the Land; (v) there are no, and have never been, any underground storage tanks or wells in, at, on or under the Building or the Land; and (vi) Landlord has provided Tenant with copies of all notices within its possession or control (x) from governmental entities in connection with actual or potential environmental conditions in, at, or on the Building or the Land; (y) from governmental entities relating to compliance with permits or Environmental Requirements; and (z) related to actual or threatened administrative or judicial proceedings in connection with environmental conditions in, at, or on the Building or the Land.
+Landlord represents and warrants that except for information contained in the _____TBD_________ report dated ___________, and prepared by _______________ (the “Phase I”), to Landlord’s actual knowledge, (i) the Building and the Land are free from Hazardous Materials and mold and there are no environmental conditions affecting the Building or the Land in violation of Environmental Requirements; (ii) there is no asbestos, asbestos-containing materials, presumed asbestos-containing materials, PCBs, or PCB-containing materials or equipment in, at, on or under the Building or the Land; (iii) there are no environmental reports or studies related to the Building or the Land other than the Phase I [and recite any Additional Reports]; (iv) there are no past, present, or threatened releases, disposals, discharges, dispersals, or emissions of Hazardous Materials at, in, on, under or emanating to or from the Building or the Land; (v) there are no, and have never been, any underground storage tanks or wells in, at, on or under the Building or the Land; and (vi) Landlord has provided Tenant with copies of all notices within its possession or control (x) from governmental entities in connection with actual or potential environmental conditions in, at, or on the Building or the Land; (y) from governmental entities relating to compliance with permits or Environmental Requirements; and (z) related to actual or threatened administrative or judicial proceedings in connection with environmental conditions in, at, or on the Building or the Land.
 Landlord represents and warrants that to its actual knowledge it conducted “all appropriate inquiries” as required to qualify as a “bona fide prospective purchaser” as those terms are used in 42 U.S.C. § 9601(40).